-We have audited the accompanying statement of financial condition, including the trust portfolio on pages A-8 through A-9, of SmartTrust 458 (the "Trust") as of January 7, 2020, the initial date of deposit, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Trust as of January 7, 2020 in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statements of financial condition, including the trust portfolio on pages A-6 through A-7, A-12 through A-13 and A-20 through A-22, of SmartTrust 481 (the "Trust") as of July 7, 2020, the initial date of deposit, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Trust as of July 7, 2020, in conformity with accounting principles generally accepted in the United States of America.